codebysandeep-source/frontpagebluebird/readme.md

 ## FULLSTACK WEB DEVELOPER

 ### About me
 Hi I'm Sandeep Kr Chauhan.
 I have a strong passion for programming and problem solving.
-I specialize in Angular and Nodejs and I also do photo editing and other graphic.
+I specialize in PHP, Laravel, Python and Django.

 ### Contact
 Do you fancy saying hi to me or you want to get started with your project and you need my help?
 Feel free to contact me.